Course Outline

 Motivation, Recognition, and Positive Feedback

-• Practical motivators for technical tradespeople in government roles
+• Practical motivators for technical tradespeople in public sector roles

 • Delivering constructive feedback and recognition on the spot for government employees